Shiloh Christian School

 Shiloh Christian School is a private Baptist Christian school in Springdale, Arkansas, United States.

 History

 Shiloh Christian School was founded in 1976 as a ministry of the First Baptist Church of Springdale, by Dennis Cottrell and Tom Ellis, under the leadership of Pastor Cliff Palmer.
-The school opened with 180 students from kindergarten through sixth grade.
+The school opened with 0 students from kindergarten through sixth grade.
 A new grade was added each year.
 The school graduated its first high school class in 1983, with twelve students.
 In 1979, the First Baptist Church of Springdale moved from its downtown location to its present 72-acre site on Johnson Road.

 Shiloh Christian School is accredited by the Arkansas Non-Public School Accreditation Association, the Association of Christian Schools International, and AdvancED since 2003.

 Campus

 The campus includes a 2,900 seat worship center, a 300-seat chapel, a 1,400 seat basketball facility, and a football stadium.

 Extracurricular activities

-The Shiloh Christian School mascot for academic and athletic teams is the Saints with Navy blue and Vegas gold.
+The Shiloh Christian School mascot for academic and athletic teams is the Saints with navy and gold.